dorraviv8/Pcap-To-Elastic/README.md

-# PCAP → Elasticsearch + Prometheus Metrics
+# PCAP TO Elasticsearch + Prometheus Metrics

 This project implements a small service that:
 1. Reads a `.pcap` file and processes each packet